thomas-crane/nrelay/readme.md

 ## Run

-After setting up the `acc-config.json` file, nrelay is ready to go.
-To run nrelay, simply use the command `nrelay` in the console.
-If you have setup your `acc-config` properly (and used the correct credentials) you should see an output similar to this
+After setting up the `accounts.json` file, nrelay is ready to go.
+To run nrelay, use the command `nrelay run` in the console.
+If you have setup your `accounts.json` properly (and used the correct credentials) you should see an output similar to this

 ```bash
 C:\Documents> nrelay